-Kieran Donohue is in his second season at ODU as Special Assistant to the Head Coach after serving as associate head coach for two seasons and assistant coach for 11 seasons for Jeff Jones at American University.
+Kieran Donohue is in his second season at ODU as Special Assistant to the Head Coach.
+Prior to coming to ODU, Donohue served as associate head coach for two seasons and assistant coach for 11 seasons for Jeff Jones at American University.

-His duties entail the overseeing the coordination of all team travel, equipment, and scheduling for men's basketball, interface with the Old Dominion Athletic Foundation as it relates to donors and fundraising events for men's basketball and act as the liaison with other campus and department areas.
+His duties entail the overseeing the coordination of all day-to-day operations such as team travel, equipment, and scheduling for men’s basketball, interface with the Old Dominion Athletic Foundation as it relates to donors and fundraising events for men’s basketball and act as the liaison with other campus and department areas.

 While at American, Donohue was involved in all aspects of the American program, including on-court coaching, game and practice planning and recruiting.
 He worked with players in both team settings and on an individual basis to help them improve their playing skills.
 Donohue’s role also included scouting opponents for upcoming games, arranging and editing scouting films, writing scouting reports and coaching scout teams during practice.
 He also worked with evaluating and recruiting new players for the team.
 In addition, he was in charge of overseeing and administering the team’s budget.